PREP FOOTBALL: Conaway leaves Shiloh Christian after 9 years as head coach to take job at Orlando school

 Jeff Conaway said that he didn't know The First Academy even existed until about two weeks ago.

-Now he's about to become the new head football coach at the Orlando-based school after he announced his resignation Monday at Shiloh Christian, where he has been for the past nine seasons as football coach and athletic director.
-The First Academy will hold a press conference today in Orlando to announce Conaway's hiring.
+Now he's about to become the new head football coach at the Orlando, Fla.-based school after he announced his resignation Monday at Shiloh Christian High School in Springdale, where he has spent for the past nine seasons as football coach and athletic director.
+The First Academy will hold a news conference today in Orlando to announce Conaway's hiring.

 "They called me," Conaway said.
 "But the school reaches out, and we start having conversations.